Update on 29 October 2022.

 In-step LaserCane is by far the best walking stick designed for Parkinson’s patients.
 It has enabled thousands of patients to walk independently.
-Unlike other traditional cane, the In-step LaserCane comes with a laser line cueing feature, which helps in breaking the freezing episodes and improves the stride length of a patient.
+Unlike other traditional canes, the In-step LaserCane comes with a laser line cueing feature, which helps in breaking the freezing episodes and improves the stride length of a patient.
 The laser line automatically projects right in front of the leg as soon as the cane comes in contact with the ground.
 It disappears when the cane is lifted and reappears when it touches the ground for another step.

-The In-step LaserCane is not different from other traditional cane when it comes to using it for walking.
+The In-step LaserCane is not different from other traditional canes when it comes to using it for walking.
 It’s very easy and safe to use.
 Also, it comes with a height adjustability option.
 The cane is powered by two AA batteries, which last for half a year and are easily replaceable.